pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

         - 172.31.200.0
 ```

-The `providerRef` is included in the DNSRecord to allow the MGC dns record controller to load the appropriate provider configuration during reconciliation and create the DNS records in the dns provider service e.g. route 53, by default the provider `Kind` is a secret.
+The `providerRef` is included in the DNSRecord to allow the dns record controller to load the appropriate provider configuration during reconciliation and create the DNS records in the dns provider service e.g. route 53, by default the provider `Kind` is a secret.

-**Example 2.** DNSPolicy using `simple` strategy with external dns provider
+**Example 2.** DNSPolicy using `simple` routing strategy with external dns provider

 ```yaml
 apiVersion: kuadrant.io/v1alpha1